-Every large strike of the workers, with their will or against it-every large fight even if it is for the slightest raise in wages or for the least reduction in hours, becomes, under the present conditions, an act of political significance.
+Every large strike of the workers, every big fight, even if it is for the slightest raise in wages or for the least reduction in hours, inevitably becomes, under the present conditions, an event of political significance.

-In 1921, the railroad union leaders could retire from the strike with the slogan: "We cannot fight against the Government".
+In 1921, the railroad union leaders could retire from the strike with the slogan: "We cannot fight against the Government."
 In 1922, however, the railroad workers had to fight not only against the combinations of corporations, but also against a government power which had never before reached such proportions in America.
-At first to their astonishment, the workers experienced the fact that during and after the war the Democrat, Wilson, suppressed the workers; and then the Republican Harding oppressed them with double power.
-Then there crystallized the half-conscious idea: the only defense that the workers have is political action independent of the capitalist parties.
+The first disillusionment of the workers came through the fact that during and after the war Wilson, the Democrat, suppressed them, and then Harding, the Republican, oppressed them with double cruelty.
+Then there crystallized the half-conscious idea: The only defense that the workers have is political action independent of either Democratic or Republican parties.

 The American Labor Movement faces great danger!
-There are only two forms of actions that can save the American workers:
+There are only two forms of action that can save the American workers: